 Depending on the jurisdiction, the type of crime, and the information provided to the police, some agencies may conduct a criminal investigation.
-It is more likely that the agency will make note of the crime without conducting an investigation, especially if the victim does not want to be identified.
+It is more likely that the agency will make note of the crime without conducting an investigation, especially if the victim does not want to be identified (which means the name of the alleged perpetrator cannot be shared).
 A victim who wants a criminal investigation to be conducted is encouraged to notify local law enforcement in the jurisdiction where the crime occurred and file a police report.